Skip to main content

 • “I even prefer it to Quaver because it has many Japanese song recommendations and the difficulty level is neither too hard nor too easy, making the game more fun to play.”

-• “Lazer and the best I'd say the level editor for this game is straight up heaven for anyone that has a lot of creativity.
-I found a map called 'carcrash'n'siren,' which matched the original MV perfectly, and that was literally cool.”
+• “Lazer (while resembles o!lazer in my opinion) and the best I'd say the level editor for this game is straight up heaven for anyone that has a lot of creativity, like I found a map called "carcrash'n'siren" which is the song I tried to look for the gekijou version on YouTube so I can stream the song when I liked it, then stumbled on this game.
+It was literally cool that it matched with the original MV like what?”

-• “Mania and StepMania maps provide a pretty solid library of songs to play right out of the box.”
+• “Mania and Stepmania maps for a pretty solid library of songs to play right out of the box.”

 • story